 GJP advocates to change criminal justice policies that have disproportionately and negatively impacted poor people and people of color.

-Soon after beginning policy advocacy, GJP began working closely with the Council on Criminal Justice Reform under Governor Nathan Deal and we have continued to take a pragmatic and evidence-based approach to policy advocacy, working with a broad range of bipartisan stakeholders.
-Although access to meaningful employment is the undisputed key to successful reentry, 72% of collateral consequences impose barriers to work.
-That is why much of our work has focused on reducing barriers to employment, and we have worked closely with Georgia businesses and chambers of commerce to further that goal.
+Also key to our work is engagement with Georgia corporations, small businesses, and chambers of commerce.
+Although access to steady employment is the undisputed key to successful reentry, 72% of collateral consequences impose barriers to work.
+That is why much of our advocacy has focused on reducing barriers to employment, and we work closely with partners to further that goal.

 A full list of laws that GJP has either drafted and advocated for or worked in coalition to support can be found on our Policy Accomplishments page.